Psykotikism/Mutant_Tanks/README.md

 forward Action MT_OnPlayerHitByVomitJar(int player, int thrower);

 /**
+ * Called right before a player is shoved by a survivor.
+ * Use this forward to do anything before the player is shoved.
+ * Note: Left 4 Dead 2 only calls this for special infected.
+ *
+ * @param player		Client index of the player.
+ * @param survivor		Client index of the survivor.
+ * @param direction		Direction of the shove.
+ *
+ * @return			Plugin_Handled to prevent the player from being shoved, Plugin_Continue to allow.
+ **/
+forward Action MT_OnPlayerShovedBySurvivor(int player, int survivor, float direction[3]);

+/**
  * Called before the config file is read.
  * Use this forward to officially register an ability's plugin.
  *